 As part of the preparation process, a combined Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) has been undertaken.
 Hereafter the term SA has been used in this report when referring to the combined SA / SEA process.
-Independent consultants Hyder Consulting Limited have undertaken the SA during the development of the Core Strategy.
+Independent consultants Arcadis UK Limited have undertaken the SA during the development of the Core Strategy.
 This report provides the Non-technical Summary.
-The detailed reports can be viewed at the Council's offices or on the website.
+The full reports can be viewed at the Council's offices at Grafton House, Russell Road, IP1 2DE, at the county library on Northgate Street or on the Council's website (www.ipswich.gov.uk).